lkiesow/leihs-wiki/Commercial-support.md

  * LDAP or Active Directory
  * Shibboleth

 Please note that if you use the [Ansible](https://www.ansible.com/) automation system, setup is almost completely automated.
-You can find a deployment playbook for leihs [in their own repository](https://github.com/leihs/ansible-leihs-setup).
+You can find a deployment playbook for leihs [in the respective repository](https://github.com/leihs/ansible-leihs-setup).